Breakfast Carrot Bread

-This Breakfast Carrot Bread Recipe is the perfect way to start the day!
-Each breakfast loaf contains a serving of veggies, protein, and whole grains along with your favorite carrot cake spices.
-A healthy breakfast recipe worth waking up for!
+This Breakfast Carrot Cake Bread recipe is the perfect way to start the day!
+Each loaf is packed with veggies, whole grains, and all your favorite carrot cake spices.
+A breakfast worth waking up for!

 - Carrots – Matchstick or grated carrots will work fine.
 You will be putting them through the blender so either will do but avoid chopped or whole carrots because they won’t blend as well and you will get a gritty texture when the carrot loaves are done.

-- Eggs – This is the glue that holds it all together but also provides a whole serving of protein in each carrot loaf.
+- Eggs – This is the glue that holds it all together.

 - Oats – rolled or quick, it doesn’t really matter for this recipe because it will all be blended.